 THE RACE IS WON!

-Roald Amundsen

-planted the Norwegian

-flag at the South Pole on

-14th December, 1911, a
+Roald Amundsen planted the Norwegian flag at the South Pole on 14th December, 1911, a month before Captain Scott got there.
+He made the journey with four companions and 52 dogs.

+WHILE MANY EXPLORERS continued to be attracted to the Arctic regions, others turned their attention southward - to Antarctica (pp. 62-63), a vast continent where the climate is even harsher than that of the Arctic.
+Apart from the lure of being first to reach the South Pole, there was a wealth of wildlife to study in the southern oceans, and the rocks of Antarctica were thought to contain fossils and minerals.
+Several British and Australian naval explorations of Antarctica culminated in the journeys of the two teams led by Captain Robert Scott.
+The first exploration team, in 1901-1904, gathered vast amounts of scientific data from the coast, while the second, in

+Scott's clasp

+knife

 month before Captain

 Scott got there.
 He made

 the journey with four

-companions and 52 dogs.
+companions and 52 dogs.1910-1912, was designed

-While many explorers continued to be attracted to the Arctic regions, others turned their attention southward - to Antarctica (pp. 62-63), a vast continent where the climate is even harsher than that of the Arctic.
-Apart from the lure of being first to reach the South Pole, there was a wealth of wildlife to study in the southern oceans, and the rocks of Antarctica were thought to contain fossils and minerals.
-Several British and Australian naval explorations of Antarctica culminated in the journeys of the two teams led by Captain Robert Scott.
-The first exploration team, in 1901-1904, gathered vast amounts of scientific data from the coast, while the second, in 1910-1912, was designed companions and 52 dogs.
-Scott led a team of five men to the South Pole, but was beaten by a Norwegian team led by Roald Amundsen.
-After the Pole had been reached, the focus of exploration shifted to mapping and collecting scientific data.
-This work continues today.

-warmer than wool

-or sheepskin.
+to penetrate the interior.men to the South

+Norwegian team

+After the Pole had

+been reached, the focus of

+exploration shifted to mapping and collecting

+scientific data.
+This work continues today.1910-1912, was designed

+to penetrate the interior.

+SNUG AS A BUG

+This reindeer-skin sleeping bag belonged to the surgeon on Scott's second expedition.
+Some of the men slept with the fur inside, others with the fur outside.
+Whichever way it was used, the reindeer skin was

+warmer than wool or sheepskin.
+CROSS-COUNTRY SKIS Scott used these skis on his first expedition.
+They are 8 ft (2.5 m) long, wooden, and very heavy!

+Scott's mug from his first Antarctic voyage Scott's shaving mirror

+N: CTURES .
+4

+Scott's matchbox

+CHEMISTRY SET Scott's 1910 team carried much scientific equipment, including this chemistry set.
+The chemicals were used for scientific tests.